 References:

-Australian Bush Poets Association 2006, Bush Poetry - Australian Bush Poets Association, viewed 27 February 2007, http://www.abpa.org.au/.
+Australian Bush Poets Association 2006, Bush Poetry - Australian Bush Poets Association, viewed 27 February 2007, https://www.abpa.org.au/.

 Byrnes, J V 1966, Australian Dictionary of Biography, Vol. 1, Melbourne University Press, Melbourne.

-Commercial Radio Australia Limited 2007, History of Radio, viewed 12 February 2007, http://www.commercialradio.com.au/index.cfm?page_id=1009.
+Commercial Radio Australia Limited 2007, History of Radio, viewed 12 February 2007, https://www.commercialradio.com.au/index.cfm?page_id=1009.

 Ferguson, J A, Foster, A G & Green, H M 1936, The Howes and their Press, The Sunnybrook Press, Sydney.